rogerbinns/apsw/doc/tips.rst

 the code source compatible with other database drivers).

 APSW does not provide a way to subclass the cursor class or any other form of factory.
-Consequently if you will have to subclass the :class:`Connection` and provide an alternate implementation of :meth:`Connection.cursor`.
+Consequently you will have to subclass the :class:`Connection` and provide an alternate implementation of :meth:`Connection.cursor`.
 You should encapsulate the APSW cursor - ie store it as a member of your cursor class and forward calls as